 Client Credential Flow

-Our colleagues kindly provide us with an API that delivers images for a product (ImageService) and uses OAuth with an Opaque Access Token for authorisation.
+Fortunately, our colleagues have provided us with an API that delivers product images (ImageService) and uses OAuth with an Opaque Access Token for authorization.
+Great, we would be happy to use this API.

-Let’s get started!
+Let’s get to work!

 A) Access Token Request